WebAssembly/design/Rationale.md

 emulate it with a single extra mask instruction, and because several popular source languages, including JavaScript and C#, have come to specify this behavior too, we reluctantly adopt this behavior as well.

+WebAssembly has three classes of integer operations: signed, unsigned, and sign-agnostic.
+The signed and unsigned instructions have the property that whenever they can't return their mathematically expected value (such as when an overflow occurs, or when their operand is outside their domain), they trap, in order to avoid silently returning an incorrect value.

+Note that the `add`, `sub`, and `mul` operators are categorized as sign-agnostic.
+Because of the magic of two's complement representation, they may be used for both signed and unsigned purposes.
+Note that this (very conveniently!) means that engines don't need to add extra overflow-checking code for these most common of arithmetic operators on the most popular hardware platforms.

 ## Motivating Scenarios for Feature Testing